dfsp-spirit/brainload/README_DEVELOPMENT.md

 ```console
 twine upload dist/*                           # will ask for your PyPI credentials for brainload
 ```

+Now, update the version information in the source code to the next dev release in `src/brainload/__init__.py`.
+Example: If you just released `v0.2.0`, set it to `v0.2.1dev` in there.
+The other files will be updated only at the next release (and the version in init.py will also be changed then, of course).
+But this allows you to always find out which version of the code somebody is running.
+Everything labeled as dev is not a release.

 #### Anaconda (build and distribution, recipe)